joshuagenders/Lupi/WorkingNotes.md

 # Maybes in order of likelihood
 ## Maybe - add an IDatetimeService to speed up unit tests
-Makes the component integration tests at IApplication level run faster
+Makes the component integration tests at IApplication level run faster Another option would be to fake thread control but that requires a level of complexity

 ## Maybe - filters for statsd metrics sent (inclusive+exclusive)